 Development and Implementation

-- Water Supply Info - current and monthly information, used to evaluate present and future water supply conditions in the state.
+- Water Supply information - current and monthly information, used to evaluate present and future water supply conditions in the state.

 - Water Rights - The waters of Washington State collectively belong to the public and cannot be owned by any one individual or group.
 Instead, individuals or groups may be granted rights to use them.